Loaves & Fishes seeks donations through non-event

 Kelley said there has been an increase in families coming to the organization the last two months.

-SNAP benefits were increased during the COVID pandemic, but recently have been cut back to pre-pandemic levels.
+SNAP benefits were increased during the COVID pandemic but recently were cut back to pre-pandemic levels.

 Loaves & Fishes usually serves 400-500 families a month; however, during the month of March the total was 590 families, Kelley said.

-They usually see a lag in giving during the spring after the holiday season, so they hope the non-ball will re-engage people.
+The organization usually sees a lag in giving during the spring after the holiday season, so officials there hope the non-ball will re-engage people.

 “We are so grateful to the Enid community who always helps us with donations and volunteers,” Kelley said.

-For more information go to www.loaves&fishesnwok.org/donate.
-Loaves & Fishes NWOK is a 501(c)3.
+For information, go to www.loaves&fishesnwok.org/donate.
+Loaves & Fishes NWOK is a 501c3 organization.

 Commented